 Brad Clark’s passion for art comes largely from a rich heritage of artists and patrons of the arts.
 Brad’s maternal grandfather, Norman Hart, was a plein air artist and custom frame maker residing in Long Beach and Snowcrest, Mt.
 Baldy, California.
+He was a member of the Painter’s and Sculptors Club of Los Angeles.
 Brad’s paternal grandfather, Herald R. Clark was a patron of the arts and (among numerous other noteworthy accomplishments), was responsible for acquiring a significant collection of Maynard Dixon paintings and sketches for Brigham Young University.

 FAMILY ART HISTORY

 Norman Hart – Artist

 Norman Hart was born in Utah and was the nephew of Utah’s famous artist, John Hafen (additional information on John Hafen).
 Some of Mr. Hart’s earliest recollections, and doubtless his first artistic inspirations, originated from “Uncle Johnny’s” studio.
 Norman Hart commenced his art studies under Professor Eastman of the B.Y.U., in Provo, Utah.
 He came to California in later years and continued his studies under such able instructors as Henry L. Richter and Mildred Byant Brooks.
 Mr. Hart was a versatile artist whose works include etchings, watercolor, oils and life drawing.
 He was a member of the Spectum Club of Long Beach, the Long Beach Art Association, and the Painters and Sculptors Club of Los Angeles.